colekev/colekev.github.io/about.md

 I'm currently enrolled in the selective [Metis data science bootcamp](http://www.thisismetis.com/data-science-bootcamps), furthering my knowledge of Python, SQL, D3, NLP and other programming tools.
 Upon graduation, I hope to marry my programming skills and finance background by finding a position in the growing field of financial technology.

-You can find links to my email, Twitter and GitHib accounts at the bottom of the page.
+You can find links to my email, GitHib, LinkedIn and Twitter accounts at the bottom of the page.